 Shoes –Shoes must be worn at all times on campus.
 Tennis shoes or sneakers must be worn for Physical Education classes.
 For elementary students, tennis shoes or flat-bottomed shoes with back straps must be worn to school for safety on the playground and staircases.
 House or bedroom slippers or skate shoes are not an acceptable shoe for school.

-Organization Shirts/Dress-down Days – Student Council, Band, NJHS, AVID, and special clubs or groups with approval may wear different colors on specified days or events.
+Organization Shirts/Dress-down Days – Executive Board, Band, NJHS, AVID, Relay for Life and special clubs or groups with approval may wear different colors on specified days or events.
 On occasion the principal will allow a dress-down day when students may wear clothing other than the prescribed uniform.
 This will be on special occasions only.
 The students and/or parents will be notified.

 • Students are permitted to wear buttons, jewelry, and other accessories (jewelry with spikes or wallets with chains are not allowed).
-However, any clothing, button, jewelry, or other accessories that contain vulgar, lewd, obscene, or offensive messages or anything else that may lead to substantial interference with school activities, including accessories advocating the use of alcohol, drugs, or making reference to or identifying gangs, weapons, etc. (such as removable gold teeth) are not allowed.
+However, any clothing, button, jewelry, or other accessories that contain vulgar, lewd, obscene, or offensive messages or anything else that may lead to substantial interference with school activities, including accessories advocating the use of alcohol, drugs, or making reference to or identifying gangs, weapons, etc. are not allowed.

-· Hair curlers, bandanas, or other distracting hair accessories are not allowed.
+• Hair curlers or other distracting hair accessories are not allowed.

 In the event that a student’s uniform shirt is not available on a particular day, please let us know with a note.
 One will be loaned, if available, or a student can purchase one.
 We want to work with you and your child.